emersonrp/bindcontrol/README.md

 emerson@hayseed.net

-[^1]: Bodyguard Mode is based on CityBinder's original implementation, which no longer works exactly as intended in all circumstances.
-It's not clear whether it ever did completely work.
-It will be modified in a future release, and possibly removed, depending on what workarounds can be found.

-[^2]: For instance, I run Manjaro, and have to install "libtiff5" from AUR to make the binary release work.
+[^1]: For instance, I run Manjaro, and have to install "libtiff5" from AUR to make the binary release work.

-[^3]: If you are familiar at all with git or github, cloning the repo is the recommended action here -- this makes it easier and quicker to get new changes when they arrive, as well as allows access to incremental between-release changes and experimental branches.
+[^2]: If you are familiar at all with git or github, cloning the repo is the recommended action here -- this makes it easier and quicker to get new changes when they arrive, as well as allows access to incremental between-release changes and experimental branches.